 Alex Scott, star of Strictly Come Dancing and former England footballer said:

 “All of us have important female friendships in our lives.
 Women can do incredible things when we support each other.
 By celebrating Galentine’s Day and sending an e-card, it’s a chance to let your friends know how important they are to you, support the Red Cross, and help women who are transforming communities in Bangladesh.”

-Zoe Abrams, Executive Director of Communications and Advocacy, British Red Cross said:
+Zoë Abrams, executive director of strategy, advocacy and communications at British Red Cross said: